 And then yesterday was Lag BaOmer, the joyful day that ends it all.

 No matter where in the world you are for Lag BaOmer, either Meron or not in Meron, there are crazy celebrations.
-In Crown Heights yesterday, we stumbled upon a huge parade, a great paradeparade that was more like a March on Washington -- literally thousands of little Hasid-lets in bright orange T-shirts worn above white long-sleeve shirts.
+In Crown Heights yesterday, we stumbled upon a huge parade, a parade that was more like a March on Washington -- literally thousands of little Hasid-lets in bright orange T-shirts worn above white long-sleeve shirts.
 In the grand tradition of Hasidic events with superlative non-descriptive titles like The Big Event, yesterday's festivities were known as The Great Parade.

 And I know this won't mean anything to 99% of you, but it was sort of the Hasidic equivalent of a Beatles reunion show, if the Beatles had never played on stage together before.
 The (Great!)
 Parade's three headliners were all one-namers, like Madonna or Prince: Lipa!
 MBD!
 Avrohom Fried (who, okay, isn't a one-namer, but has that star appeal nonetheless).
 And -- and, okay, this was a big one, especially for those of us who are under two years old -- Uncle Moishy!